zephyrproject-rtos/zephyr/boards/arm/mec15xxevb_assy6853/doc/index.rst

 Flashing
 ========
 #.
 Run your favorite terminal program to listen for output.
-   Under Linux the terminal should be :code:`/dev/ttyUSB0`.
+   Under Linux the terminal should be :code:`/dev/ttyUSB1`.
 Do not close it.

    For example:

    .. code-block:: console

-      $ minicom -D /dev/ttyUSB0 -o

-   The -o option tells minicom not to send the modem initialization string.
-Connection should be configured as follows:

-   - Speed: 115200
-   - Data: 8 bits
-   - Parity: None
-   - Stop bits: 1
+      $ sudo picocom -b 115200 /dev/ttyUSB1

 #.
-Flash your board using ``west`` from the second terminal window.
+Flash your board using west from the second picocom.Split first and second
-   Split first and second terminal windows to view both of them.
+   picocom to view both of them,Before that, we need to go to Google and download the usbgpio script to the local,because the command in the mec15xxevb_assy6853 board needs usbgpio script to call the FT9FPJZR low instruction first to execute it, and then call the FT9FPJZR high instruction to run out of:ref:`hello_world`, therefore we need to use the following command:
    .. code-block:: console

-      $ west flash
+      $ ~/flash.sh

    .. note:: When west process started press Reset button and do not release it
     till the whole west process will not be finished successfully.